 Within the wider context of Tucson, during the interwar years, Tucson-based architects Richard Morse and Arthur T. Brown began experimenting with European ideas of Modern architecture.
 Morse's Forest Lodge (1935), designed for Margaret Howard, Countess of Suffolk and Berkshire, was directly inspired by his time in Europe looking at Modern architectural designs pioneered by the Bauhaus.
-Despite these early examples of Modern architecture, the Revival idiom style remained inside the Sunshine Mile
+Despite these early examples of Modern architecture, Period Revival styles remained the dominant style within the Sunshine Mile.

 During the 1930s, the economic depression decelerated construction, but in 1939, developers Helen and John Murphey commissioned architect Josias Joesler to design the Spanish revival Broadway Village at 3000 - 3052 East Broadway at the eastern edge of the district (Fig. 10).
 The design of the Village, the first suburban shopping center in Tucson, was inspired by the city of Patzcuaro, in Central Mexico.
-The parking was set in the rear, and a plaza, complete with tile fountain, faced Broadway at the front of the property.
-The project set a new standard in commercial design along the street, and in 1941, the Mission Inn restaurant, designed architect Cecil Moore, opened at 2342 East Broadway (Fig. 9).
+The parking was set in the rear, and a plaza, complete with a tile fountain, faced Broadway at the front of the property.
+The project set a new standard in commercial design along the street, and in 1941 the Mission Inn restaurant, designed by architect Cecil Moore, opened at 2342 East Broadway (Fig. 9).
 The new restaurant was a distinctive Spanish Revival design which included a decorative tower, but marked the stylistic end of the Revival era within the district.
 The restaurant was ultimately demolished in 1964, making way for the new Modernist Kelly Building, designed by Nicholas Sakellar.